dirigeants/klasa/tutorials/UnderstandingPermissionLevels.md

 >level 6 requires 'MANAGE_GUILD' Permission: true/false

->level 7 is the bot Owner: true/false
+>level 7 is the guild Owner: true/false

 >level 8 is not defined, and always returns false